hanyh2004/zebra/README.md

  - Tail subsidy of 10 coins per block after 2 years (~10% per year)

-For more information, as well as an immediately useable, binary version of the zoin client sofware, see https://github.com/zoincoin/zoin/releases.
+For more information, as well as an immediately useable, binary version of the zebra client sofware, see https://github.com/zoincoin/zebra/releases.

 License
 -------